 The average rate for a 30-year mortgage hit a low of 3.29% in the first week of March before drifting up to 3.65%, then back down again.
-The current figure — 3.31% — is still really, really low by any calculation.
+The current figure — 2.96% — is really, really low by any calculation.
 But is it still worth it to refinance?
 Many homeowners seem to think so.
-According to the Mortgage Bankers Association (MBA), the Mortgage Refinance Index for the week ending April 10 was 10% higher than the previous week, and 192% higher for the same week last year.
+According to the Mortgage Bankers Association (MBA), the Mortgage Refinance Index for the week ending August 6 was 9% higher than the previous week and 47% higher than the same week last year.

 In fact, according to Joel Kan, MBA’sAssociate Vice President of Economic and Industry Forecasting, the organization expects to see an increase in refinance activity throughout 2020 despite the volatility in interest rates.
 “They might be volatile, but there are still pockets or weeks where rates have fallen and our expectation is for rates to stay low for the rest of the year,” he says.
 “If we see rates stay close to the current level then our forecast for that 30% growth in 2020 is looking pretty good.”